-Hardcore performance requires a hardcore turbocharger, and the Honeywell Garrett GTX-Series turbochargers deliver the boost you need to reach your goals!
-From high-performance street applications to competition builds, GTX turbochargers deliver boost pressure across a broad range for optimum output.
-From the small-framed GTX2860R Gen II and the mid-sized GTX3582R Gen II, to the massive, 1000-plus horsepower GTX5008R and 2500-horsepower GTX5533R Gen II, the GTX-Series turbochargers will give you the performance edge.
+Hardcore performance requires a hardcore turbocharger, and the Garrett GTX turbos deliver the boost you need to reach your goals!
+From high-performance street applications to competition builds, GTX turbochargers are based around the legendary GT turbos, but modernized with latest tech bearings and compressor wheel aero.
+From the small-framed GTX2860R Gen II and the mid-sized GTX3582R Gen II, to the massive, 1000-plus horsepower GTX5008R and 2500-horsepower GTX5533R Gen II, the GTX-Series turbochargers offer proven garrett durability and reliability with airflow rates to give you the performance edge.
 Are you ready to step up to GTX?

 It’s All In The Design

 Garrett engineers designed the compressor wheels using a proprietary Honeywell computer simulation technology that centers on computational fluid dynamics (CFD) analysis.
 This helped them to optimize the wheel design for maximum efficiency and mass flow for each turbocharger design, offering a wider range of output to the enthusiast.
 A variety of turbine housing sizes as well as open volute and divided inlet configurations are available to ideally suit each application and output target.